-Many of the potential benefits of TCC likely will be missed by the quantitative methods previously described.
-For example, improvements in well-being, community capacity to tackle new challenges, and communication across diverse stakeholder groups are difficult to describe in numerical terms.
-Thus, to capture some of the nuanced effects that TCC may have at the individual and community level, the LCI evaluation team will analyze qualitative data collected from surveys, interviews, and focus groups.12
+Many of the effects of TCC cannot be fully captured by the quantitative methods previously described.
+For example, improvements in well-being, community capacity to tackle new challenges, and collaboration across diverse stakeholder groups are difficult to describe in numerical terms.
+Thus, to document some of the more nuanced effects of TCC, the LCI evaluation team is posing questions directly to TCC stakeholders about their lived experiences vis-a-vis surveys, interviews, and focus groups.

-The LCI evaluation team will prioritize the use of qualitative data collection instruments for examining the aspects of TCC that are particularly novel relative to other grant programs.
-Specifically, the LCI evaluation team will collect qualitative data about the rollout of the transformative plans and the collaborative stakeholder structure.
-For Round 1 sites, the LCI evaluation team will also collect qualitative data from residents of TCC-funded affordable housing projects, which concentrate multiple GHG-reduction strategies into a single location and thus serve as a microcosm for the broader TCC program.
+For Round 1 sites, the LCI evaluation team prioritized its qualitative data collection resources to examine the aspects of TCC that are particularly novel relative to other grant programs.
+Specifically, the LCI evaluation team is collecting qualitative data about the roll-out of the three transformative plans and the Collaborative Stakeholder Structure.
+Additionally, the LCI evaluation team will also collect qualitative data from residents of TCC-funded affordable housing projects, which concentrate multiple GHG-reduction strategies into a single location and thus serve as a microcosm for the broader TCC program.